Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Kameleon007/istockphoto

 Paper plates have gotten so expensive that it almost doesn’t feel like a joke anymore to refer to them as “fine china.”
-The best way to buy these is by going to Costco or Sam’s instead of the grocery store.
+The best way to buy these is by visiting Costco or Sam’s Club instead of a grocery store.

 all 10 poppi prebiotic soda flavors